zero-radiance/zero-radiance.github.io/_source_/content/post/sampling-diffusion.md

 For importance sampling, we can uniformly sample either the complementary or the regular CDF - it makes no difference \\((\\)except for reversing the order of samples, s.t. \\(x(0) = \infty\\) and \\(x(1) = 0 )\\).

-Optimized implementation is listed below.
+An optimized implementation is listed below.

 ```c++
 // Performs sampling of a Normalized Burley diffusion profile in polar coordinates.